November 17, 2023

 The Consequences

-Let’s say the complaint you filed was assessed and upheld by the ASA–what next?
+Let’s say the complaint you filed was assessed and upheld by the ASA – what's next?
 Well, this part will depend on the advertiser.
-So let’s get more specific, what sanctions can advertisers expect?
-Especially, when advertisers are unwilling to comply and are resistant even after the ASA offers follow-up advice if they’re repeat offenders of breaking the same code consistently they can, naturally, expect harsher outcomes.
+So let’s get more specific: what sanctions can advertisers expect?
+Especially when advertisers are unwilling to comply and are resistant even after the ASA offers follow-up advice, if they’re repeat offenders of breaking the same code consistently, they can expect harsher outcomes.

-The power of the ASA’s sanctions lies within their capability to shame and protect consumers from untrustworthy advertisers.
-With strong SEO and reputation, they are able to make sure non-compliance from advertisers does not go unnoticed online.
+The power of the ASA’s sanctions lies in their capability to shame and protect consumers from untrustworthy advertisers.
+With strong SEO and reputation, they can make sure non-compliance from advertisers does not go unnoticed online.
 With dedicated sections, paid and on-platform targeted ads, and collaborating with social media companies to bring attention to these problematic advertisers and minimise the harm of non-compliant advertising by removing them entirely from social media platforms or redirecting viewers where possible.

-In offline channels, sanctions are mostly coordinated by CAP, where members are trade associations that represent advertisers, agencies and media which means industry repercussions for non-compliant advertisers may be highly inconvenient and debilitating to continue trading.
+In offline channels, sanctions are mostly coordinated by CAP, where members are trade associations that represent advertisers, agencies, and media, which means industry repercussions for non-compliant advertisers may impede their ability to continue trading effectively.
 CAP can ask its members to temporarily withhold trading privileges that would allow businesses to run promotions at a relatively fair price or with relative ease.
-For example, bulk mail discounts can be withdrawn, making direct marketing much more expensive; mandatory pre-vetting may be enforced on those who’ve repeatedly broken social responsibility and decency codes; ads which break codes may also be disqualified from industry awards which prevent the opportunity for them to showcase work which may have opened more opportunities for them.
+For example, bulk mail discounts can be withdrawn, making direct marketing much more expensive; mandatory pre-vetting may be enforced on those who’ve repeatedly broken social responsibility and decency codes; ads which break codes may also be disqualified from industry awards, which prevents the opportunity for them to showcase work which may have opened more opportunities for them.

 How To File A Complaint About The ASA:

-If you feel that the ASA has made a poor judgement, there are a few things you can do.
+If you feel that the ASA has made a poor judgment, there are a few things you can do.

 • From the date of ASA’s letter of notification of their final decision, parties have 21 days to request a review of the case from the independent reviewer